marbu/blog-marbu-eu/posts/2021-03-28-hakyll-fedora.md

 ```

 Now we need to compile `site.hs`, which is haskell source code file with hakyll
-configuration for the site, into `site` binary:
+configuration for the site, into `site` binary file:

 ```
 $ ghc --make site.hs